New Jersey Criminal Defense Attorneys

 At Zegas Law, we understand your concerns and have dedicated our practice to providing unparalleled legal counsel to clients accused of criminal offenses throughout North Jersey.
 Unlike other defense firms, we have the skills necessary to handle your case every step of the way—from initial hearings all the way through to a vigorous appeal if necessary—and provide the seamless representation that can help secure your future.
 We keep all of your concerns completely confidential, so contact us today if you have been arrested or even learned that you are under investigation for committing a crime.

-Veteran Criminal Defense Lawyers Handle All Types of Criminal Cases in Northern New Jersey
+Veteran Criminal Defense Lawyers Handle All Types of Criminal Cases in Somerset County, NJ

 Over the years, attorney Alan L. Zegas and his team of associates and support staff have focused on a broad range of criminal defense practice areas, and we have the experience necessary to successfully defend clients both at the state and federal levels.
 Our practice areas include: